l1siki-dev/okinawa_gametheory/docs/01_Analysis/03_politicians-tokyo-okinawa-economy.md

 The entire Pacific becomes a potential war zone because Okinawa is part of the "First Island Chain" that prevents the Chinese fleet from going Pacific.
 Without maritime control, we have no future.
 We have no food.
 No oil.
 No resources.
 The stock price will vanish in one night.

-This is the fundamental fear of Nagata-cho.
+This is the fundamental fear of Nagata-chō.
 This is why they want a weak and dependent Okinawa.

 ## Preparing for the worst, we end up in a worse position